All Episodes

 Now, what are the odds they're not going to endorse Obama?

-A guy that one of the former editors of USA Today who went to NBC who was in charge when they blew up the truck for one of their 2020 type shows.
+Remember who used to run this paper, a guy that, one of the former editors of USA Today who went to NBC, who was in charge when they blew up the truck for one of their 2020 type shows.

-I forget Michael, something or other.
+I forget Michael something or other.

 No, no, that's the founder.

-Alan Newhart was the founder.
+Alan Newharth was the founder.

 The Detroit News endorsed Romney.